kronosapiens/kronosapiens.github.io/_posts/2015-11-10-opsworks-flask-and-chef.md

 ---

+*This post is part two of a two-part series about deploying a Flask app on an Amazon EC2 instance running Ubuntu.
+You can read part one [here](http://kronosapiens.github.io/blog/2015/08/11/understanding-unix-permissions.html)*.

 Today we conquered the kitchen.

 We have used AWS OpsWorks and Chef to successfully configure and deploy a Flask app, and to redeploy the app after every GitHub commit.
 Now [Thena](http://thena.io) can develop at significantly higher speeds.